DavaughnHoots/energy-audit-store/auth-system-fix.md

    - Update refreshToken method to store new access token in sessions table
    - Update logout method to remove access token from sessions table

+2. Create sessions table in the database:
+   - The sessions table was missing from the database
+   - Created the table with the following structure:
+     ```sql
+     CREATE TABLE IF NOT EXISTS sessions (
+         token TEXT PRIMARY KEY,
+         user_id UUID NOT NULL REFERENCES users(id) ON DELETE CASCADE,
+         created_at TIMESTAMP WITH TIME ZONE DEFAULT CURRENT_TIMESTAMP,
+         expires_at TIMESTAMP WITH TIME ZONE NOT NULL
+     );
+     ```

+3. Add missing chart.js dependency:
+   - After fixing the authentication issue, we encountered a 500 error in PDF generation
+   - The backend was missing the chart.js dependency needed for report generation
+   - Added chart.js to backend/package.json

 ## Testing

 After implementing these changes, we will test: